February 2026 News

 Politics/Religion

-“Sex and Searching For Children Among Aka Foragers and Ngandu Farmers of Central Africa”, 2010 (curious how many groups appear unaware of masturbation & homosexuality, or unaware of how conception works and so believe that regular sex is necessary for pregnancy—see also 1996.
+“Sex and Searching For Children Among Aka Foragers and Ngandu Farmers of Central Africa”, Hewlett & Hewlett 201016ya (curious how many groups appear unaware of masturbation & homosexuality, or unaware of how conception works and so believe that regular sex is necessary for pregnancy—see also Hiatt 1996.
 Another interesting example of how many indigenous groups fail to understand important basics of reproduction, and believe things like “regular semen is necessary to grow a baby”.
 It’s no surprise that Mendelian genetics or Darwinism would be such a struggle given how totally humanity turns out to be capable of misunderstanding our own reproduction after hundreds of thousands of years of first-hand experience… You would think that it would be easy to figure out that “you don’t have to keep having sex to keep the pregnancy going”, if only because that would be highly convenient for so many people if you could treat pregnancy as equivalent to overindulging in donuts and then making up for it by dieting for a while.
 But apparently it is not!
 We underappreciate just how hard it is to bootstrap the most basic epistemology and ontology of the world.)

 Psychology/Biology

-“Composition of isolated synaptic boutons reveals the amounts of vesicle trafficking proteins”, et al 2024 (visualizing the true inside of a synapse)
+“Composition of isolated synaptic boutons reveals the amounts of vesicle trafficking proteins”, Wilhelm et al 2024 (visualizing the true inside of a synapse)

 “Giving university exams in the age of chatbots”, Lionel Dricot 2026-01-19